Last updated: May 2026

 Curious how the Anatolian Shepherd Dog stacks up against other breeds?
 Here's how Anatolian Shepherd Dog food costs compare:

-The Anatolian Shepherd Dog, at 115 lbs, falls into the giant category.
-Browse our complete breed cost directory to compare with any breed, or check our breed cost rankings for all 298 breeds ranked by monthly food cost.
+The Anatolian Shepherd Dog falls into the giant size category.
+Browse our complete breed directory to compare costs.
+You can also view our breed cost rankings to see all ranked breeds.

 Get Your Exact Anatolian Shepherd Dog Food Cost